2i2c-org/team-compass/marketing/strategy.md

 ## Constraints and considerations

-- We have no dedicated communications and marketing capacity, and must make do with limited resources.
+- We have no dedicated communications and marketing capacity, so we do our best with limited resources by integrating external communications into our workflows.
 - We do most of our work in public and in asynchronous spaces with breadcrumbs of activity.
 - Much of our impact happens in non-2i2c spaces, like open source communities or member community actions.
 - Many of our member communities see us as a collaborator with shared impact.